 * p<0.05, **p<0.01, ***p<0.001

-Table 2b indicates that SCDd and DODd were positively associated with the choosen mixture of urban and rural sites abroad.
+Table 2b indicates that SCDd and DODd were positively associated with the chosen mixture of urban and rural sites abroad.
 Morover, growing in a city is associated with prefering urban sites.
-Number of domestic trips is not associated with urban and rural prefrences.
+Number of domestic trips is not associated with urban and rural preferences.

 Table 3 compares the characteristics of the tourist in international and domestic vacations.